AnghelG/Emag_Laptop_Data/README.md

 - https://www.emag.ro/laptopuri/p4/c
 - https://www.emag.ro/laptopuri/p5/c

-Each time has been selected the first option among the Suggested Tables in the Navigator (Table 1), giving a total of five tables (which have been named Page 1-5 for convenience's sake).
+Each time the first option among the Suggested Tables in the Navigator (Table 1) has been selected, giving a total of five tables (which have been named Page 1-5 for convenience's sake).

 ![image 1](https://github.com/AnghelG/Emag_Laptop_Data/blob/95119a7405aec3a37c9c7afca648cd96963aaf6a/Screenshots/1%20Initial%20View.png)